konstatoivanen/Rope-Simulation/README.md

 # Rope-Simulation
-A basic rope simulation using openGL
+A basic rope simulation renderer with OpenTK (OpenGL plugin)

 ## Manual
 	Wait for rope to relax